 Information on the local phase distribution and the orientation relationships that develop in the event of phase transformations can be obtained with transmission electron microscopy (TEM).
-However, TEM has a limited analysis area and often involves manual determination of phase and orientation relationships, therefore limiting the number of quantitative measurements that can be performed.
+However, TEM has a limited analysis area and often involves the manual determination of phase and orientation relationships, therefore limiting the number of quantitative measurements that can be performed.

-X-Ray diffraction (XRD) can provide data on the phase fraction present and the preferred orientation developed during AM.
-However since XRD is a bulk-measurement method, information on the spatial distribution of the data cannot be obtained.
+X-ray diffraction (XRD) can provide data on the phase fraction present and the preferred orientation developed during AM.
+However, since XRD is a bulk-measurement method, information on the spatial distribution of the data cannot be obtained.
 As AM is a layer-by-layer manufacturing process, it is important to have spatial information in order to understand any variations that develop during the process.

 Electron Backscattered Diffraction (EBSD)

-An alternative characterization technique is electron backscattered diffraction (EBSD), which is capable of performing comprehensive characterization of AM materials (Figure 1).
+An alternative characterization technique is electron backscattered diffraction (EBSD), which is capable of performing a comprehensive characterization of AM materials (Figure 1).
 EBSD is advantageous in many ways – for example, direct measurement of grain size and shape via discrete crystallographic orientation measurements, with nanometer-scale spatial resolution, eliminates grain boundary contrast errors.
 Also, measurements of the grain shape and size can be carried out after solidification and after any subsequent thermal processing.

 EBSD provides direct phase identification and spatial mapping of phase distributions.
 The AM process involves heating, melting, and rapid solidification of metals.
 Phase transformations can occur as a result of this thermal processing and therefore controlling these transformations is crucial to obtain the material properties desired.